-- (1) Each application for approval shall be processed in accordance with Chapter 18.172 CCC and this chapter. - (2) The hearing authority shall review the application and shall grant or deny approval based on conformance of the application with the requirements of this chapter and with the appropriate site-specific or generic ESEE analysis in the comprehensive plan.

-- (3) The hearing authority may only require modifications to the application as are necessary to fulfill the requirements of this chapter and the appropriate site-specific or generic ESEE analysis.
+- (1) Each application for approval shall be processed in accordance with Chapter 18.172 CCC and this chapter. - (2) The hearing authority shall review the application and shall grant or deny approval based on conformance of the application with the requirements of this chapter and with the appropriate site-specific or generic ESEE analysis in the comprehensive plan. - (3) The hearing authority may only require modifications to the application as are necessary to fulfill the requirements of this chapter and the appropriate site-specific or generic ESEE analysis.
 Any modifications must be clear and objective. - (4) The hearing authority shall deny approval only if the requirements of this chapter or the ESEE analysis are not or cannot be satisfied by the proposed application. - (5) Prior to establishing a use authorized by this chapter, the property owner or agent must receive approval from the county.

-Proposed Finding: The proposed conditional use permit will be reviewed under the provisions of Crook County Code 18.172.
-The conditions of the site specific ESEE and program to achieve goal compliance will be adopted as part of the plan amendment and will be binding and applicable to all land use permits, including this conditional use permit request.
+Finding: The conditional use application is being reviewed under the provisions of Crook County Code 18.172.
+The conditions of the site specific ESEE and program to achieve the goal have been adopted as part of the plan amendment and will be binding and applicable to all land use permits, including this conditional use permit request.
 Per this section of 18.144, approval or denial of the conditional use permit shall be based on Chapter 18.144 of the Crook County Code and the approved comprehensive plan amendment.
 All approvals from the County are required prior to mining the subject property.